Trace definability I: preservation and characterizations: Conventions and background

-\begin{proof} By Fact~\ref{fact:homo} $\Sa M$ has quantifier elimination.
-By uniqueness of model companions it suffices to show that any $S$-model embeds into an $\Sa M\prec \Sa N$.
-By compactness it suffices to show that any finite substructure of an $S$-model embeds into $\Sa M$.
-By universality it suffices to show that every finite $S$-model embeds into $\Sa M$.
-This holds by definition of \Fraisse limit. \end{proof}
+\begin{proof} By Fact~\ref{fact:homo} $\Th(\Sa M)$ has quantifier elimination.
+By uniqueness of model companions it suffices to show that any model of $S$ embeds into an elementary extension of $\Sa M$.
+By compactness it suffices to show that any finite substructure of a model of $S$ embeds into $\Sa M$.
+As $S$ is universal it suffices to show that every finite model of $S$ embeds into $\Sa M$.
+This holds by the definition of the \Fraisse limit. \end{proof}

-If $S$ and $\Sa M$ are as in Fact~\ref{fact:isse} then we refer to $\Sa M$ as the \textit{generic countable model of $S$}.
-For example we refer to the \Fraisse limit of the class of finite $k$-hypergraphs as the \textbf{generic countable $k$-hypergraph}.
-Here and below a \textbf{$k$-hypergraph} $(V;E)$ is a set $V$ equipped with a symmetric $k$-ary relation $E$ such that $E(\alpha_1,\ldots,\alpha_k)$ implies that the $\alpha_i \ne \alpha_j$ when $i \ne j$.
-We refer to the generic countable graph as the \textbf{\Erdos-Rado graph}.
+If $S$ and $\Sa M$ are as in Fact~\ref{fact:isse} then call $\Sa M$ the \textit{generic model of $S$}.
+For example we refer to the \Fraisse limit of the class of finite $k$-hypergraphs as the \textbf{generic $k$-hypergraph}.
+Here and below a \textbf{$k$-hypergraph} $(V;E)$ is a set $V$ equipped with a symmetric $k$-ary relation $E$ such that $E(v_1,\ldots,v_k)$ implies that $v_1, \ldots v_k$ are distinct.
+We also refer to the generic graph as the \textbf{\Erdos-Rado graph}.